Lesson video

 Now, many people at this time thought that Luther was dead.

-He quite simply, he just disappeared on his way out of Worms.
-However, Frederick was a supporter of Luther, and he kidnapped him in order to keep him safe.
+However, Frederick was a supporter of Luther and he kidnapped him in order to keep him safe.

 Luther spent his captivity translating the Bible into German, which was quite simply transformational for Christianity.

-Especially when this translation was copied using the printing press, because it allowed thousands of copies to be made.
+Especially when this translation was copied using the printing press because it allowed thousands of copies to be made.

-And for the very first time, German speaking people could now read the Bible and interpret its teachings for themselves.
+And for the very first time, German-speaking people could now read the Bible and interpret its teachings for themselves.

-Many later writers used the style of German writing that Luther used for this translation, so this style became the German written language.
+Many later writers used the style of German writing that Luther used for this translation.

 So not only did Luther allow the Bible to be read by ordinary people, he also effectively created a lot of the written languages around Europe.

-So that was an unforeseen effect, but also a really, really important effect of Luther's reformation.
+So that was an unforeseen effect, but also a really, really important effect of Luther's Reformation.

 Now, although Luther's ideas gained immense popularity, there were many Roman Catholics who pushed back against the changes that Luther proposed.

-Now, Luther's challenge to the church's authority inspired people to look for change elsewhere as well.
+Now Luther's challenge to the church's authority inspired people to look for change elsewhere as well.

-And in 1524, roughly 300,000 peasants in the German states rebelled against the Holy Roman Empire in the peasants war.
+And in 1524, roughly 300,000 peasants in the German states rebelled against the Holy Roman Empire in the Peasants' War.

 Now, surprisingly, Luther actually did not side with the peasants.

-But also, might actually have saved Luther's life, because the fact that he actually came out in support of the nobles and the Holy Roman emperor meant that their desire to have him executed, it died down.
+He condemned the peasants and he felt that they should indeed be punished, which potentially be a bit of a kick in the teeth for them but also might actually have saved Luther's life because the fact that he actually came out in support of the nobles and the Holy Roman Emperor meant that the desire to have him executed it, it died down.

-Now, this though was just the beginning.
+Now this though was just the beginning.

-Over the next few centuries, Luther's reformation led to enormous religious and political change across Europe and beyond.
+Over the next few centuries, Luther's Reformation led to enormous religious and political change across Europe and beyond.

 Right, let's have a quick check for understanding.

 So how did the Roman Catholic Church respond to Luther?
-Did it accept his criticisms?
-Did it excommunicate him, or did it ignore him?
-So make your choice now.

 Let's have another check for understanding now though.